edmondsaykali/project3/README.md

 ## Submission:

-Once the activity is completed, commit/push your code into your own Git.
+Once the activity is completed, commit/ push your code into your own GitHub repo.
 Please share the GitHub repository URL with hiring team, so they can review your work.

 # Happy Coding!!